 The slightly bigger XB31 is a 2018 model (the XB32 is its 2019 update) and it features a longer battery than the XB21, promising up to 24 hours of use.
 Again, you’ve got all the party features of the XB21, plus flashing lights in addition to the panelled light display – and there are plenty of deals online.

 The summer 2019 Sony model has almost the same dimensions as the XB31 but a slightly tweaked design, with more rubberised plastic than the older model.

 If you know your JBL speaker range, the XB32 is the same size as the popular JBL Charge 4.
 As with JBL’s ecosystem, you can pair up to 100 Sony speakers together, but while JBL’s units need only be pressed once to find each other and sort the rest, Sony’s wireless chain set-up means you need to press each unit and then go in through the app to arrange pairing.

-That said, JBL doesn’t offer basic EQ alterations via its app, where Sony offers a plethora of sound enhancement and bass options.
+That said, JBL doesn’t offer basic EQ alterations via its app, where Sony's offers a plethora of sound enhancement and bass options.
 If you prioritise a customised sound over multi-pairing, a Sony XB speaker might be the wisest choice of the two.

 This is a fully waterproof and knock-proof cylindrical wireless Sony Bluetooth speaker with Alexa built-in.
 Again, it's from Sony's Extra Bass Series.
 The Sony XB402M has that same light-up panel design, an outdoor boost party-friendly function and, this time, Spotify Connect embedded as well as Alexa.
 Could it be your new smart-home hub?
 Well, not quite: Alexa voice calls aren't supported, and neither are a few other Echo exclusives.
 But you’ll be able to bring Alexa out to the party, get her to take care of the playlist and even complain to her when it starts to rain, if you like.

-Sony recommends a £250 price-point, which puts the XB402M in direct competition with (and slightly cheaper than) Apple's five-star HomePod, but more expensive than the Alexa-supported Sonos One – another five-star product in our tests.
+Sony recommends a £250 price-point, which puts the XB402M in direct competition with (and slightly cheaper than) Apple's five-star HomePod, but we've seen several deals positing it directly into Alexa voice-activated Sonos One price territory – another five-star product in our tests.

 Should I buy a Sony XB speaker?